alexstedman/PersonalProjects/Fundsmith_Equity_Project/README.md

 1. Scrape data from the [Fundsmith monthly factsheets](https://www.fundsmith.co.uk/fund-factsheet) (scroll the bottom of the page) to find when holdings were bought and sold.
 2. Use the [Yahoo Finance python plugin](https://pypi.org/project/yfinance/) (aka 'yfinance') to download the daily price for every holding in the fund, as well as the fund price.
 Don't forget to get the currency exchange rates (also from yfinance)
+3. Explore the data
-3. Use linear regression with holding prices as predictors and fund price as target to find the line of best fit.
+4. Use linear regression with holding prices as predictors and fund price as target to find the line of best fit.
 The co-efficients describe the amount of influence each holding price has on the fund price movement, and in theory should align with the actual holding weight.
-4. BONUS : Use the model to predict the fund price on a test set of data.
+5. BONUS : Use the model to predict the fund price on a test set of data.
-5. BONUS : I thought I would try some ARIMA modelling to illustrate that 'past performance does not predic future returns'
+6. BONUS : I thought I would try some ARIMA modelling to illustrate that 'past performance does not predic future returns'

 ## 1. Scraping the Data
 The first step in getting the data on the fund holdings was to find a document or webpage that described the *entire* holdings of the fund.
 I did a thorough search of the Fundsmith website and found exactly that in the semi-annual report of July 2019 on the European version of the Fundsmith website (pages 11-12 [here](https://www.fundsmith.co.uk/docs/default-source/annual-reports-and-audited-financial-statements/unaudited-semi-annual-report-for-the-period-from-1-january-2019-to-30-june-2019.pdf?sfvrsn=4)).
 This was to be my starting point.